 ----------

-It is ideal for pasta, from soups and Western-style dishes such as tomato sauce to Japanese-based soup stock and soy sauce-based styles.
-You can also boil it or boil it lightly to squeeze out the water, and taste it with olive oil× salt or dressing.
+Perfect for pasta, from Western-style soups like tomato sauce to Japanese-style broths and soy sauce-based broths.
+You can simmer it in a stew, lightly boil it to squeeze out excess moisture, and enjoy it with olive oil× salt, or dressing.

-Summer vegetable soy milk cold soup: This cold soup with soy milk adds richness and mellowness, and you can enjoy it down your throat.
-It is added to summer vegetables in a colorful way, and the flavor deepens to the point where you can chew it.
+Summer vegetable soy milk cold soup: This cold soup with added soy milk adds richness and smoothness, making it easy to swallow.
+Colorful summer vegetables are added to deepen the flavor so much you can chew on them.

 About the raw material Kamo eggplant